 BenQ's TH671ST short throw gaming projector packs a 1080p resolution, a built-in speaker, a low-latency gaming mode, and 3000 lumens of brightness.
 It casts a maximum 150-inch image at 12.3 feet of distance.
 BenQ TH671ST 1080p Short Throw Gaming Projector | Gaming Mode for Intense Low Input Lag Action | 3000 Lumens for Lights On Entertainment | 3 Year Industry Leading Warranty

-SAMSUNG 120” The Premiere Ultra Short Throw 4K Smart Laser Projector – 2.2Ch Sound System with Alexa Built-in (SP-LSP7TFAXZA, 2020 Model)
+SAMSUNG 120" The Premiere Ultra Short Throw 4K UHD Smart Single Laser Projector for Home Theater, HDR, 2.2Ch Surround Sound System w/ Alexa Built-In (SP-LSP7TFAXZA, Latest Model)

 Samsung's Premiere ultra-short throw projector casts a 120-inch image using lasers to achieve an incredible image quality.
 It also features a 2.2 channel sound system, Alexa built-in, and a 4K resolution.